 I cut and pulled off the bottom layer of puffs to give it a more ‘vase’ shape.

 Initially, I was going to make a croquem’bowl’, but as I kept building toward the ceiling, I realized a bowl wasn’t to be had.
-In France, a croquembouche is usually presented as a wedding cake; I associate it with birthdays and holidays, so I felt an elaborate cone tower was not in the cards.
-Since we’re in the dog days of summer, why not morph the croquembouche into ‘springy/summery’ goodness with a bouquet of fruits in a VASEmbouche?
+In France, a croquembouche is usually presented as a wedding cake, but I always associate it with cold weather holidays, so an elaborate cone tower in this sweltering heat was not in the cards.
+Well, since we’re in the dog days of summer, why not morph the croquembouche into ‘springy/summery’ goodness with a bouquet of fruits in a VASEmbouche?

 Well, that’s what I did.

 I filled the pate a choux puffs with a simple soft chocolate ganache, sort of emulating a chocolate fondue you’d be dipping the fruit into.
-Bite of fruit, bite of crispy with oozing chocolate, bite of fruit, bite of crispy with oozing chocolate, lather, rinse, repeat perfection!
+Bite of fruit, bite of crispy with oozing chocolate, bite of fruit, bite of crispy with oozing chocolate, lather, rinse, repeat et al.

-Truth be told, I always felt a croquembouche could do without the hard caramel coating as far as the taste and texture goes, but it makes such a pretty presentation, I can never resist.
+To be honest, I always felt a croquembouche could do without the hard caramel coating as far as the taste and texture goes, but it makes such a pretty presentation, I can never resist.
 Next time I may just use chocolate and save the ‘shimmer’ for holidays.
-At the very least, cool weather eliminates the muggy humidity that results in gooey, melting sugar aka the croquembouche killer.
+At the very least, cool weather eliminates the muggy humidity that results in gooey, melting sugar, also known as the croquembouche killer.